 2. Models & Prints

-While the BOM is the listing of ingredients to build the complete machine, the models and prints are other pieces of documentation that serve as the blueprints of the machine at a much more granular level.
+While the BOM is the listing of ingredients to build the complete machine, the CAD models and prints are other pieces of documentation that serve as the blueprints of the machine at a much more granular level.

-CAD models (or models for short) are computer generated versions of the entire machine, the sub-assemblies contained within, and even the component level parts.
+CAD models (or models for short) are computer-generated versions of the entire machine, the sub-assemblies contained within, and even the component-level parts.
 The models are typically 3D, which makes them fairly easy for humans to understand, view, and assess.
 Today’s modeling software can generate extremely lifelike visualizations and even simulation capabilities that have helped revolutionize machinery manufacturing as we know it.
 Gone are the days of pencils, erasers, and drafting rooms.

-The detail drawings are usually created by an engineer of the associated discipline.
+Detailed drawings are usually created by an engineer of the associated discipline.
 One huge discrepancy we see in the industrial machinery industry is that mechanical engineers often are not trained to design parts and assemblies with manufacturability in mind (called DFM or design for manufacturability).
 Tolerances that are too tight, assembly features that are inefficient, and specifications that are over or under-designed are all common issues we see.

-A good contract machinery manufacturing company will give you constructive feedback on this at time of quote, and certainly at prototype phase.
+A good contract machinery manufacturing company will give you constructive feedback on this at the time of quote, and certainly at the prototype phase.
 At PEKO, our engineers are consistently working to improve a project’s DFM in order to optimize designs, reduce overall costs, improve efficiencies, and ensure the long-term success of each project.

 When it comes to machinery manufacturing, sourcing is another huge issue.
 With a BOM laid out and your design completed, procurement will then need to source all the parts.
-There’s always a combination of custom fabricated parts and COTS items.
+There’s always a combination of custom-fabricated parts and COTS items.